Educational Leadership, Administration and Policy (Ed.D.)

-Degree: Doctor of Education (EdD)
+Degree: Doctor of Education (Ed.D.)

-Application Deadline: April 15
+Final Application Deadline: May 15

 Start Semester: Fall

-Campus: Lincoln Center or Westchester
+Campus: Lincoln Center, Westchester, or Online

-The Doctorate in Educational Leadership, Administration and Policy (ELAP) Program is designed to prepare transformative leaders who are equity-minded problem solvers and designers of innovative solutions, using scholarly inquiry to improve schools, districts and communities for all children.
+The Doctorate in Educational Leadership, Administration and Policy (ELAP) is designed to prepare transformative leaders who are equity-minded problem solvers and designers of innovative solutions, using scholarly inquiry to improve schools, districts, and communities for all children.
 The program is based on the recognition that leadership must be an intellectual, creative and moral practice.